geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format.md

 redirect_from: /page/gene-product-association-data-gpad-format
 ---

-# GO annotations

-For general information on GO annotations, please see the [introduction to GO annotation](/docs/go-annotations/) page.
+# GPAD 2.0 file format
+This page is a summary of the current Gene Product Association Data (GPAD) 2.0 format; for full technical details and a summary of changes from previous GPAD formats, [see the GitHub specification page](https://github.com/geneontology/go-annotation/blob/master/specs/gpad-gpi-2-0.md).
+**Note that the GPAD file must be submitted together with the corresponding [GPI file](/docs/gene-product-information-gpi-format-2.0//), based on the same file version.**

-# GO Association file formats
+## GO Association file formats

 The Gene Ontology Consortium provides annotation data, the representation of gene product attributes using GO terms, in standardized tab-delimited text files.
 Each line in the file represents an association between a gene product and a GO term, with an [evidence code](/docs/guide-go-evidence-codes/) and the reference to support the association.
 This page describes the GPAD2.0 file format.